ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 Skeleton code is often created for specific types of projects, such as web applications, command-line tools, or data science projects.
 There are many open-source skeleton code examples available online that you can use as a starting point for your projects.

-Using skeleton code can help you get started with a new project more quickly, and can provide a set of established best practices to follow as you develop your project.
+Using skeleton code can help you get started with a new project more quickly and can provide a set of established best practices to follow as you develop your project.
 However, it's important to understand that skeleton code is only a starting point, and you will need to customize and adapt it to your specific needs as you develop your project.

-## 15- In Python classes, what is the difference between class methods and static methods? and when to use them?
+## 15- In Python classes, what is the difference between class methods and static methods? and when to use them.

 In Python, a class method is a method that is bound to the class and not the instance of the class.
 A class method can be called on the class itself, as well as on any instance of the class.
 A class method is defined using the `@classmethod` decorator, and it takes the class as its first argument, conventionally named `cls`.